TorusHyperV/XboxOne-EXXX-err-Codes/README.md

 Software error?
 Seems to happen sometimes whenever a factory reset occurs.
 **Solution:** Reboot the console and try again.

+### E210:
+Unknown/Pending Documentation

 ---

 ## E300 Codes

-Apparently, starting with the Xbox Series family of consoles, new E3XX codes exist.
+Apparently, [E3XX codes exist](https://answers.microsoft.com/en-us/xbox/forum/all/error-code-e302/a0750089-2c16-402a-8101-1feab59671ad).
+They seem to be rarer to come accross.
 Their meaning is partially unknown
-### E210:
-Unknown/Pending Documentation

 ## Miscellaneous / Other information
 Presumably, when rogue Xbox One Internal devkits are banned, they present an irreversible `E20X` error code.
 (Their certificate might be wipped, according to @TitleOS)